Sequential change-point detection for mutually exciting point processes over networks: Proposed CUSUM Detection Framework

-The exact CUSUM algorithm requires remembering the entire history of events because all the past events influence the intensity function.
-In practice, we choose to neglect those events that happened a while ago to save memory, assuming that their influence on the present and the future is small, while achieving a similar performance.
+We now present a modification of Algorithm \ref{alg:CUSUM} to improve memory efficiency of the procedure.
+Note that the ``exact'' CUSUM algorithm (Algorithm \ref{alg:CUSUM}) requires keeping track of the entire history of events, since all past events influence the intensity function.
+However, in practice, events which happened long ago will have little bearing on the current intensity, since its mutually-exciting property diminishes over time.
+One way to improve memory efficiency is to simply remove such events, since their influence on the present and the future (and thereby the performance of the method) would be small.

 Consider the following {\it truncated kernel} with a width $B>0$: